Strong-field scattering of two spinning black holes: Numerical Relativity versus post-Minkowskian gravity: PM-based analytical predictions

 \subsection{$w^{eob}$ resummed scattering angles}

 In addition to PM-expanded scattering angles, we also compute $w^{eob}$-resummed PM angles, as introduced in Ref.~\cite{Damour:2022ybd} and generalized here to spinning bodies.

-Let us briefly introduce the EOB formalism (see, e.g., Sec.
-IIB of Ref.~\cite{Damour:2022ybd} for more details).
-The EOB framework~\cite{Buonanno:1998gg,Buonanno:2000ef,Damour:2000we} is a way of mapping the general-relativistic dynamics of two masses $m_1, m_2$ (considered in the c.m. system) onto the effective relativistic dynamics of a single body of mass $\mu$.
-The ``real'' c.m.
-Hamiltonian is related to the ``effective'' one through
+Let us briefly introduce the EOB formalism (see, e.g., Sec.~IIB of Ref.~\cite{Damour:2022ybd} for more details).
+The EOB framework~\cite{Buonanno:1998gg,Buonanno:2000ef,Damour:2000we} is a way of mapping the general-relativistic dynamics of two masses $m_1, m_2$ (considered in the center-of-mass system) onto the effective relativistic dynamics of a single body of mass $\mu= m_1 m_2/(m_1+m_2) = \nu M$.
+The ``real'' center-of-mass Hamiltonian is related to the ``effective'' one through